-Who knew that the humble black bean could be turned into such a delicious treat?!
-I love black beans in salads, soups, and tacos, but love them extra here.
-These healthy brownies have a rich dark chocolate flavor and are not overly sweet thanks to the raw chocolate powder and all-natural ingredients.
-They make a great healthy dessert and are also healthy enough to have for a midday snack.
+These healthy brownies with black beans have a rich dark chocolate flavor and are not overly sweet, thanks to the raw chocolate powder and all-natural ingredients.
+They make a great healthy dessert and are also tasty for a midday snack.

 Black Beans